Mental & Behavioral Health

 Traditional Mental Health Supported Employment

-If you are not currently participating in a Supported Employment program and would like to explore employment services with DORS, our counselors will work with you to determine your eligibility for our program.
-This may also include referring you to a mental health vocational program to determine your eligibility for on-going support.
+If you are not already in a Supported Employment program and want to learn about employment services through DORS, our counselors will help you find out if you are eligible.
+They may also refer you to a mental health community rehabilitation partner (CRP) to see if you qualify for ongoing support.

 For more information about DORS Supported Employment services, contact: